ptomulik/testmd/rst/README.rst

 ----------

 I wrote this extension for the following specific scenario.
-My users send me spam samples and I have to resubmit it to McAfee.
+My users send me spam samples (missed spam and false positives) and I have to resubmit it to McAfee.
 According to their article `Best Practices - Submitting spam samples to McAfee`_, the samples should be included as attachments into **new** messages.
-The emails with samples should originate from a customer address (e.g. *admin@example.com*) known to McAfee.
+The emails with samples should originate from a customer address (e.g.
+*admin@example.com*) known to McAfee.

 So, this is basically job for a tool such as **Resubmit** add-on.